What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Why Choose Duo Tax?

-Over time, your investment property will depreciate.
+Over time, your investment property’s building will depreciate.

 However, the good news is that the depreciation on your investment property is a significant tax-deductible expense.
 In fact, it’s the second-largest tax deduction for your investment property after interest on your loan.